Introduction

 https://example.com/t3monitoring-api)

-The client extension provides an API endpoint that is queried by the master installation.
-Ensure that this endpoint is accessible from the outside.
+The client extension exposes an API endpoint that the master installation queries.
+Make sure this endpoint is reachable from outside.

 Step 2: Master Installation